Travel advice for Guatemala

 After a short flight, you arrive in Flores, a picturesque island town on Lake Petén Itzá, and the gateway to Tikal and Yaxha.

-The city of Flores is quite large, but it is the island in Lake Petén Itzá where you can best spend the night.
+The city of Flores is massive, but it is the island in Lake Petén Itzá where you can best spend the night.
 There's a wide range of accommodation and in terms of location, it doesn't really matter.
 On the west side of the island you will find many restaurants and bars on the water.
 Extra cozy in the evening.
 In the center of the island you will find more authentic options.

 Towering above the rainforest, Tikal, is possibly the most magnificent of all Maya sites.
 The ruins are dominated by five enormous temples, steep-sided limestone pyramids that rise to more than 60m above the forest floor.
 Around them are thousands of other structures, many semi-strangled by giant roots and still hidden beneath mounds of earth.